-At March 31st, 2016, the Company's working capital, defined as current assets less current liabilities, was a deficit of \$904,250 compared to a working capital deficit of \$511,890 at December 31st, 2015.
-The Company has current liabilities of \$1,205,110 of which \$527,168 mainly relates to current and prior exploration work and \$674,692 is owing to related parties.
-The Company will need further financing to meet all of its contractual and statutory property payments and exploration commitments and planned activities for the current year.
+At June 30th, 2016, the Company's working capital, defined as current assets less current liabilities, was \$5,113,648 compared to a working capital deficit of \$511,890 at December 31st, 2015.
+The Company has current liabilities of \$1,278,984 of which \$190,627 mainly relates to current and prior exploration work and \$872,084 is owing to related parties.
+The Company has the required financing to meet all of its contractual and statutory property payments and exploration commitments and planned activities for the current year.

-On May 13, 2016, the Company filed a short form prospectus ("Prospectus").
-The Prospectus qualifies the distribution (the Offering) of a minimum of 16,666,667 units of securities (the Units) of the Company at a price of \$0.18 per Unit (the Offering Price) for minimum gross proceeds of \$3,000,000 (the Minimum Offering) and up to a maximum of 55,555,555 Units at the Offering Price for maximum gross proceeds of \$10,000,000 (the Maximum Offering).
-Each Unit will consist of one common share in the capital of the Company (a Common Share, and each Common Share comprising part of a Unit, a Unit Share) and one-half of one Common Share purchase warrant (each whole Common Share purchase warrant, a Unit Warrant).
-Each Unit Warrant will entitle the holder thereof to purchase one Common Share (a Unit Warrant Share) at a price of \$0.25 per Unit Warrant Share, subject to adjustment in certain circumstances, at any time prior to 5:00 p.m.
-(Toronto time) on the date that is three years following the closing of the Offering.
+On May 20th, 2016, the Company filed a short form prospectus ("Prospectus").
+The Prospectus qualified the distribution of 40,461,766 units of securities (the Units) of the Company at a price of \$0.18 per Unit for gross proceeds of \$7,283,118.
+Each Unit consists of one common share in the capital of the Company and one-half of one common share purchase warrant.
+Each whole common share purchase warrant will entitle the holder thereof to purchase one common share at a price of \$0.25 per warrant at any time prior to May 20th, 2019.